-- If your plant begins to droop, chances are you are under watering it.
-If you continue to under water you plant, the plant may never return to its normal shape and appearance.
+- If your plant begins to droop, chances are you are under-watering it.
+If you continue to water your plant, the plant may never return to its normal shape and appearance.

-- If plant begins to show yellow or black spot on the foliage, try moving it further away from the window.
-It may be receiving too much direct sunlight and actually be burning the plant.
+- If the plant begins to show a yellow or black spot on the foliage, try moving it further away from the window.
+It may be receiving too much direct sunlight and actually burning the plant.

 - If the palm tree is located in a hot, drafty area, watch for Spider Mite as they spread rapidly.